-FIR against ‘The Wire’ journalists quashed in case related to reporting on farmer’s death last year
+FIR against ‘The Wire’ journalists quashed in case related to report on farmer’s death during rally

 On Wednesday, a division bench of Justices Ashwani Kumar Mishra and Rajnish Kumar observed that the report did not cite opinions of the journalists, but statements of the farmer’s family members , Live Law reported.

-The court also noted that The Wire had published a press statement released by three doctors in Rampur who conducted autopsy of the body and denied claims made by the family members.
+The court also noted that The Wire had published a press statement released by three doctors in Rampur who conducted the autopsy of the body and denied the claims made by the family members.
 The farmer’s grandfather had claimed that the doctors had told him about seeing a bullet injury but did not mention it in the post-mortem report.

 On Wednesday, the judges noted: “This publication was made on 30.01.2021 at 10.08 am and on the very same day, a clarification of the three doctors was issued by Rampur Police at 04.39 pm, immediately thereafter at 04:46 pm, the same was also published by the petitioners.”